 Add in POIs and demographics

-Use the POI panel to select any businesses you want to plot on the map.
+Use the POI panel to select any business you want to plot on the map.
 Any categories you search will populate as coloured points.
 Adding in demographic information is only relevant for screenshots if you plan to use the suitability heatmap.

 At a glance, it looks like the potential site on Toronto's west end is a lot less saturated with coffee shops!